 Carrie Goldberg is a victims’ rights attorney who has built a team that provides cutting edge legal help for clients under attack by pervs, assholes, psychos, and trolls.
 She is the author of 2019 New York Times Editor’s Choice Nobody’s Victim was published in August 2019.

 Carrie’s work includes:

-• Providing effective law enforcement advocacy leading to the arrests of offenders executing cruel and horrific attacks against clients, such as United States v.
+- Providing effective law enforcement advocacy leading to the arrests of offenders executing cruel and horrific cyber-attacks against clients, including United States v.
 Juan Thompson and United States v.
 Ryan S. Lin

 - Representation of victims in: US v.
 David Waldman (NY), US v.
 Byron Cardozo (NY), US v.
 Ian Diaz (CA), US v.
 Griffin Kapelus (NY), US v.
 Joel Kurzynski (WA)

 - K-12 Title IX cases against the NYC Department of Education to fight for underage victims of sexual assault unfairly punished for reporting abuse including L. W. as parent and guardian, on behalf of her infant daughter K.M., v.
 The City Of New York, The NYC Department Of Education, Carmen Farina, As Chancellor Of The NYC Department Of Education.